 We need to have a serious chat about something that’s going to be a central component and distinction in everything that we do in our business lives.
+We need to talk about business value.

 This is a concept that will literally change your results overnight if you embrace it in the correct way.
 It’s something that will move mountains if you understand and focus the armies of your mind on this quality.